SalluuuBhai/SalluuuBhai/README.md

 </div>

-- 🌱 I’m currently learning MERN Stack Developer in GUVI
+- 🌱 I’m MERN Stack Developer

 - 🔎I'm Looking for a Job as Web Developer